Welcome to the Dharmadatu Buddhist Order & Sangha

-The Dharmadatu Sangha was created as a vehicle in which to communicate the Dharma within a Western context in the 21st century and to provide others with an opportunity to formalise their own commitment to the Dharma Path within that context.
-Its teachings are drawn from within all of the major traditons of Buddhism but an emphasis is placed on the individual practitioner filtering out what is useful for their growth and development and what is not under the guidance of its Dharma Director Tiratnadana.
+The Dharmadatu Buddhist Order exists as an expression of a new era in which the Dharma is communicated within a secular western context without recourse to religious beliefs or cultural institutionalisation.
+The Order provides an opportunity for those new to Buddhism to formalize their own commitment to the Dharma Path within that context.
+Its communication is drawn from within all of the major traditions of Buddhism but an emphasis is placed on the individual practitioner filtering out what is helpful for their growth and development and what is not under the guidance of its Consultant Dharma Director Paul Beard.

-The Dharmadatu Sangha is not a new school or tradition.
-It is the free association of individuals who seek to reach their full potential as human beings & who engage with Dharma & Meditation practice as a vehicle for that realisation.
+The Dharmadatu Buddhist Order & Sangha does not promote itself as a new school or tradition.
+It is the free association of individuals who seek to reach their full potential as human beings & who engage with Dharma & Meditation practice as a vehicle for that realization.
 You will find on this site details of our public classes together with an opportunity to engage in Dharma study at home with the assistance of one-to-one tutorial by e mail.
 All of our classes and study material are free of charge, but we do promote the ethos of generosity by providing an opportunity to make donations on a voluntary basis.

 The Mandurah Dharma & Meditation Centre

-Tuesdays: 10am to 11am Meditation Class for Newcomers & Regulars
+Mondays: 10am to 11am – Meditation Class for Newcomers & Regulars

-Wednesdays: 7.30pm to 8.30pm Meditation Class for Newcomers & Regulars
+Tuesdaya 7.30pm to 8.30pm – Meditation Class for Newcomers & Regulars

-Thursdays: 10am to 11am Meditation Class for Newcomers & Regulars
+Tuesdays: 9am to 10am – Meditation Class for Newcomers & Regulars

 (Q) Why are we asked to remove our shoes before entering the centre?